Facial Reduction for Symmetry Reduced Semidefinite Doubly Nonnegative Programs: Background

 \subsection{Semidefinite programming}

 The \textdef{semidefinite program, \SDPp}, in standard form is {primal optimal value, $p^*_{\SDP}$} {$p^*_{\SDP}$, primal optimal value}

-where the linear transformation $\A:\Sn \to \Rm$ maps real $n\times n$ symmetric matrices to $\Rm$, and $X\in \Snp$ is positive semidefinite.
+where the linear transformation $\A:\Sn \to \Rm$ maps real $n\times n$ symmetric matrices to $\Rm$, and \textdef{$X\succeq 0$} denotes positive semidefiniteness, i.e., $X\in \Snp$.
+The set $\Snp$ is the \emph{positive semidefinite, $\PSD$, cone}.
 In the case of a \textdef{doubly nonnegative, \DNNp}, relaxation, nonnegativity constraints, $X\geq 0$, are added to~\cref{sdp_standard}, i.e.,~we use the \emph{\DNN cone} denoted $\DNNp\cong \DNN^n = \Snp\cap \R^{n\times n}_+$.
 Without loss of generality, we assume that \underline{$\A$ is onto}.
-We let denote the \emph{feasibility problem} for this formulation with data $\A,b, \Snp$ of the \emph{feasible set} of~\cref{sdp_standard}.
+We let denote the \emph{feasibility problem} for this formulation with data $\A,b, \Snp$ from~\cref{sdp_standard}.
 Note that the linear equality constraint is equivalent to

 for some $A_i\in \Sn, i=1,\ldots,m$.
-The \textdef{adjoint} transformation ${\A^*:\Rm\to\Sn}$, is: $\textdef{$\A^*(y)$}=\sum_{i=1}^m y_iA_i$.
+The \textdef{adjoint} transformation ${\A^*:\Rm\to\Sn}$ is $\textdef{$\A^*(y)$}=\sum_{i=1}^m y_iA_i$.